ycfreeman/wow-server-status-widget/readme.txt

 == Changelog ==
 = 1.0.7 =
-* blah, uploaded the wrong file
+* fixed a mis-uploaded file

 = 1.0.6 =
 * patched to use official JSON feed